brandsafric/emenus/README.md

       SELECT COUNT(DATE(time)) requests_count, date(time) as ShortDate
       FROM log
       GROUP BY ShortDate) as DailyRequestCount
-      ON DailyErrors.time = DailyRequestCount.ShortDate) As ErrorPercent```
+      ON DailyErrors.time = DailyRequestCount.ShortDate) As ErrorPercent

 * Following the report, you will need to manually delete the custom views created.
-You can do so by doing the following:
+Enter the following at the vm command line.
-    * From the vagrant command line, run ```psql -d news``
+    * ```psql -d news```
     * ```DROP VIEW IF EXISTS toparticles; ```
     * ```DROP VIEW IF EXISTS authorsrank;```
     * ```DROP VIEW IF EXISTS dailyerrors```